johandahlberg/PiperWorkshop/tutorial.md

         // Class body
     }

-    // Declase a case class (a special type of class which where natural equals methods are auto generated, and that can be use to do pattern matching. case class Point(x: Int, y: Int)
+    // Declare a case class (a special type of class which where natural equals methods are auto generated, and that can be use to do pattern matching. case class Point(x: Int, y: Int)

     // This means that the following will return true (which it would not do in Java without writing a custom equals method.
     Point(1,1) == Point(1,1)

-    // As scala is a functional language, so functions are at the hearth of it.
+    // As Scala is a functional language, so functions are at the hearth of it.
 Here is how you declare a very simple one: def square(x: Int): Int = x * x

     // A slightly more complex example is: